waterrrrrrrr/iGEM24-WP-Tutorial/README.md

 - HTML and all sort of source code MUST be committed to the Team Wiki repository on GitHub Repo

-- iframes are NOT allowed
+- `iframes` are NOT allowed

+- On every page, teams must add a clear and visible link to the team GitHub Repo

 ## 2 Relevant Info